UPHL-BioNGS/ICA_Modified_Nextflow_Scripts/README.md

 Each folder in this repository represents a pipeline that work on ICA. main.nf and the xml_configuration are saved on ICA when pipelines are created; each of these files are located in each pipelines directory in this repository but they do not need to be uploaded ICA.
 I will also include a file with the SRA ids for samples that would run in each pipeline and around the usual number that UPHLs runs at a time.
 You can use the SRA toolkit FASTQDump to get this samples to test the pipelines as well.

+I will try and include a file called example_samples_$INT.txt.
+This will be a simple text files with each row representing an SRA id that can be downloaded using the SRA Toolkit tool FASTQDUMP.

 Some pipelines have python scripts that help UPHL initiate runs; I will also included those in the pipelines directory but they are not needed for runs to work on ICA.